-Under an All Children Reading Challenge (ACR) grant from USAID, IIM we were able to scale up SLS massively in the state of Maharashtra, population 114 million, and 9.2 million school children in the 6-14 age group with access to TV.
+Under an All Children Reading Challenge (ACR) grant from USAID, PlanetRead was able to scale up SLS massively in the state of Maharashtra, population 114 million, and 9.2 million school children in the 6-14 age group with access to TV.

-From June 2013 to May 2015, nearly two years, we added SLS on all the songs of 10 weekly Marathi movies telecast in prime time, on Zee Talkies, the state's most popular 24 x 7 Marathi movie channel.
-The song-subtitled movies were further repeat-telecasted in other slots on Zee Talkies and on Zee Marathi, also the state's most popular Marathi general entertainment channel.
-Together, this resulted in an unprecedented scale up of SLS in Maharashtra, far more than even the project had planned for or anticipated.
-Did the SLS scale up in Maharashtra have any impact on school children's reading skills in the state?
+From June 2013 to May 2015, nearly two years, PlanetRead added SLS on all the songs of 10 weekly Marathi movies telecast in prime time, on Zee Talkies, the state's most popular 24×7 Marathi movie channel.
+The song-subtitled movies were further repeat-telecasted in other slots on Zee Talkies and on Zee Marathi, also the state's most